Alberta Highway 2A: High River – Calgary

 Highway 2A currently begins in the Town of High River and follows 12 Avenue SE and Centre Street before passing by Aldersyde and intersecting Highway 7.
 The highway then travels westward to the Town of Okotoks, where it branches north and follows Southridge Drive and Northridge Drive through Okotoks before rejoining Highway 2 near De Winton.
-In 2003, it was extended north by sharing a common alignment with Highway 2 for 3 km until it splits to Deerfoot Trail (Highway 2) Macleod Trail (Highway 2A) and ends in the City of Calgary at Stoney Trail (Highway 201).
+In 2003, it was extended north by sharing a common alignment with Highway 2 for 3 km until it splits to Deerfoot Trail (Highway 2) and Macleod Trail (Highway 2A), ending in the City of Calgary at Stoney Trail (Highway 201).
 Macleod Trail continues north into downtown Calgary but does not carry a highway designation.

+Macleod Trail takes its name from its destination to the south, Fort Macleod, a town named for James Macleod of the North-West Mounted Police.
+The road's origins as a trail connecting Calgary to Fort Macleod long predate the highway designation.
+South of Calgary, Highway 2A follows what was the old two-lane Highway 2 alignment through the communities of the Foothills County before the divided expressway was constructed to the east.
+The portion between De Winton and Stoney Trail in Calgary follows Macleod Trail through suburban south Calgary and carries substantial local traffic.

 Near De Winton, Highway 2A splits to the southwest, connecting Calgary to Okotoks.